mikeferguson/graceful_controller/README.md

    be able to follow the generated commands.
 During braking, this can cause the robot to crash into obstacles.
 Units: meters/sec^2.
  * **acc_lim_theta** - the same notes as for _acc_lim_x_, but in rad/sec^2.
+ * **decel_lim_x** - (new in 0.4.3) this acceleration limit is used only
+   within the underlying control law.
+It controls how quickly the robot slows as it approaches the goal (or an obstacle blocking the path, which causes the target_pose to be closer).
+If this is left as the default of 0.0, the controller will use the same acc_lim_x.
+Units: meters/sec^2.
  * **max_vel_x** - this is the maximum velocity the controller is allowed to specify.
 Units: meters/sec.
  * **min_vel_x** - when the commanded velocities have a high curvature, the